-A skirt steak, called arrachera in Spanish, is a long strip of meat that comes off the inside of the ribs, just in front of the paunch.
-It’s part of the animal’s diaphragm, and as such is tough when cut with the grain.
+The skirt steak, or arrachera, is a long strip of meat that comes off the inside of the ribs, just in front of the paunch.
+Flank steak is a similar thin strip, but it is on the outside of the animal’s ribs.
+Skirt steak is part of the animal’s diaphragm, and as such is tough when cut with the grain.
 Because animals breathe constantly (obviously), this is a heavily used muscle, which means this is an incredibly flavorful cut of meat.

 My history with skirt steak goes all the way back to college.
 My girlfriend at the time, De Dee, was (and is) a picky eater.
 But she loves skirt steak, so we had grilled skirt steak often at her parent’s house.
 I immediately understood why Dee liked it so much: It’s beefier tasting than any other cut of the animal, save perhaps the cheek.

-There are really only two ways to cook this cut: On a screaming hot griddle, or over a screaming hot grill.
+There are really only two ways to cook arrachera tacos: On a screaming hot griddle, or over a screaming hot grill.
 Why so hot?
 Because skirt steak is thin.
 It’s one of the few steaks that you don’t bring to room temperature before cooking.
+You want to cook skirt steak medium or medium-rare.
+Too rare and it is rubbery, too well done and it is too chewy.

 Skirt steak is also one of the few steaks that really benefits from marinating, again because it’s so thin.
 (Read here for more on venison marinades.)